markcmiller86/ptc-catalog/catalog/UserDocumentation.md

 2. Focus on creation of initial set of documentation that is most likely to be used by end-users (ex: README, software introduction guide, software installation and initial setup testing guide, troubleshooting guide etc.
 3. Develop a process to solicit feedback on the user documentation and incorporate improvements.
-4. Some documentation tools which be useful:
+4. Some documentation tools which could be useful:
    - [Doxygen](http://doxygen.nl)
    - [Sphinx](https://www.sphinx-doc.org/en/master/)
    - [ReadTheDocs](https://readthedocs.org)